Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/LoadAverage.md

 # Get the load average for the last 1 minute
 #!/bin/bash

-# Get the load average for the last 1 minute
 LOAD_1=$(awk '{print $1}' /proc/loadavg)

-# Define a threshold for high load
 THRESHOLD=4.0
 # Compare the load average with the threshold as it is a floating point number
 if (( $(echo "$LOAD_1 > $THRESHOLD" | bc -l) )); then
     echo "Load average is higher than threshold"